Pauan/rollup-plugin-purs/README.md

   exclude: undefined,      // Glob pattern for files/directories to exclude
   outputDir: "output",     // Directory where the PureScript files are located
   runMain: true,           // Whether to call the `main` function or not
-  debug: false,            // Displays additional warnings and statistics
+  debug: true,             // Displays additional warnings and statistics
   optimizations: {
     uncurry: true,         // Whether to apply the uncurrying optimization or not
     inline: true,          // Whether to inline some functions or not